ianliu-johnston/Troubleshooting_journal/Weird_TMUX_edgecase.md

 The character in question is ASCII code 0x0E (^N), which turns the character encoding into an emoji style characterset, but only in tmux.
 The ASCII character 0x0F (^O) will turn the characterset back to the default character set.

 If the encoding changes in tmux, I will print the character 0x0F (^O).

+## Future Actions
+Determine whether this is a feature of tmux or a bug.
+If it is a bug, submit a bug report or a pull request at the [Tmux source repository on Github](https://github.com/tmux/tmux.git)